 Shipping by Ship – Factory Direct – What to Expect

 Time from Order-to-Delivery = 7+ weeks.
-All True Forged wheels take this long (or longer) no matter the source or brand, so there is no sacrifice here.
+All True Forged wheels take this long (or much longer) no matter the source or brand, so there is little sacrifice here.
+7 weeks is the minimum time and only goes longer from then based on luck.

 1) You order your set of wheels.